Churchill caretaker ministry: Election result and resignation of Churchill

-Polling day was on 5 July and, after the agreed delay for collection of the overseas service votes, the results were declared on 26 July.
 The outcome was a landslide victory for the Labour Party with a Commons majority of 146 over all other parties.
-Churchill had a constitutional right to remain in office until defeated by a no confidence vote in the House of Commons.
-He wanted to exercise this right, partly so he could return to Potsdam as prime minister, but instead was persuaded to resign that evening and was succeeded by Attlee.
+Moran later recorded that on the afternoon after the announcement of the results, he had commiserated with Churchill on the "ingratitude" of the British public, to which he replied "I wouldn't call it that.
+They have had a very hard time".
+Churchill wanted to exercise his constitutional right to remain in office until defeated by a no confidence vote in the House of Commons, partly so he could complete the Potsdam Conference as prime minister.
+Instead he was persuaded by Eden (on the telephone from his constituency at Warwick) to resign that evening, and was succeeded by Attlee.